Modem Troubleshooting Guide

 What is an APN?

 An Access Point Name is a designator for a mobile operator's network.
 It is what your device uses to connect to the right sub-network on the carrier so that it receives the appropriate class of service.
-What this means for you is optimal speeds.
+What this means for you is optimal speeds, and access to all the services your subscription has access to.
 Typically, if you use the wrong APN your device will not work properly.

 Is my SIM activated/provisioned?

 If you're unsure whether your SIM is activated, you should contact your carrier for advice.
 Simply plugging the SIM into another device such as a phone only proves that the SIM is authorised to allow phones to connect to the "phone" APN that the phone is programmed to connect to and that the SIM account is not deactivated.
 For the connection to work, you must ensure that you are using the correct APN and other settings on your mobile broadband device.

 Is my SIM 3G only or 4G only?

 Using a 3G SIM in a 4G modem will result in a 4G modem that will only connect to 3G networks.

 Always confirm with the carrier beforehand that your SIM is authorised to connect to the network you intend to use.

 Is the modem running the latest firmware?